-- 6.6.6 The site south west of Sovereign Crescent in Locks Heath (ID 3036) is within LLCA 3.1a which is characterised as a heath associated with a wooded valley.
-It is dominated by extensive woodland and tree cover most of which developed naturally within the river valleys and on former commons and heaths.
-The area is judged to be of high value as part of the Borough's landscape resource and the area is of high sensitivity; generally there is very little potential for development apart from limited development at Fleetend where the site is located, set within well-treed, strongly enclosed plots of land, of a similar character and scale to those dotted around the edges of the area.
-Moderate negative effects are predicted over the long term. - 6.6.7 Conversely, there are certain sites where there is scope for an improvement on the existing situation, as with the North and South of Greenaway Lane, Warsash sites for instance.
+6.6.6.8 Conversely, there are certain sites where there is scope for an improvement on the existing situation, as with the North and South of Greenaway Lane, Warsash sites for instance.
 The sites are within the Lower Hamble Valley LLCA 2.2a and are typified by small scale horticulture & smallholdings and wooded valley.
 The LCA concludes that the site is of low sensitivity, mainly because the character and quality of the landscape has been adversely affected by urban influences and some elements of the landscape are in poor condition.
 There is limited visibility from surrounding areas and the site does not make a significant contribution to the urban setting, meaning that the landscape is more tolerant of change and there is scope for development to bring about positive opportunities change by creating a coherent identity and sense of place.
-Short term negative effects on SA Objective 3 are possible, but long term positive effects should be deliverable if opportunities are embraced by development proposals. - 6.6.8 Similarly the Southampton Road, Titchfield Common site is within the Titchfield Corridor LLCA 5.1a and is typified by horticulture & smallholdings with a wooded valley running down the east side.
+Short term negative effects on SA Objective 3 are possible, but long term positive effects should be deliverable if opportunities are embraced by development proposals.

+6.6.76.6.9 Similarly the Southampton Road, Titchfield Common site is within the Titchfield Corridor LLCA 5.1a and is typified by horticulture & smallholdings with a wooded valley running down the east side.
 The LCA concludes that the site is of lower sensitivity, due both to its low intrinsic landscape value and the adverse influences along its western boundary (A27, large employment units etc.), overhead power lines and areas of rough ground and 'vacant' land.
-Development would alter its character from undeveloped to urban but this would not necessarily result in unacceptable landscape impacts if it is well-integrated within the existing field pattern and structure of vegetation along road and field boundaries, and adequate buffers are incorporated to prevent impacts on the wooded valley landscape to the east. - 6.6.9 The employment site at Daedalus East (Faraday) is not within an area of directly constrained landscape capacity, and allocation will help to reduce development pressure in other, more sensitive parts of the Borough.
-It is, however, adjacent to Woodcot Alver Valley LCA 8.2c, an area of open coastal plain and enclosed coastal amenity land of high landscape sensitivity (within the Stubbington Fareham Strategic Gap) and low development capacity.
+Development would alter its character from undeveloped to urban but this would not necessarily result in unacceptable landscape impacts if it is well-integrated within the existing field pattern and structure of vegetation along road and field boundaries, and adequate buffers are incorporated to prevent impacts on the wooded valley landscape to the east.

+The employment sites at Daedalus East (Faraday) and West (Swordfish) isare not within an area of directly constrained landscape capacity, and allocation will help to reduce development pressure in other, more sensitive parts of the Borough.
+It Daedalus East is, however, adjacent to Woodcot - Alver Valley LCA 8.2c, an area of open coastal plain and enclosed coastal amenity land of high landscape sensitivity (within the Stubbington - Fareham Strategic Gap) and low development capacity.
 Depending on the scale, massing and form of development, significant landscape impacts are possible by diminishing the coastal and rural character of adjacent land and impinging on the role of the strategic gap.
-On balance, mixed effects are predicted for this site over the long term. - 6.6.10 Proposed policies DS2 and DS3 are key to helping to reduce the scope for impacts by limiting the type of development coming forward in the countryside, directing development away from Strategic Gaps and requiring development proposals to respect, enhance and not harm the character or function of the landscape in which they sit.
+On balance, mixed effects are predicted for this site over the long term, whilst minor positive effects are predicted for Daedalus Westlimiting the type of development coming forward in the countryside, directing development away from Strategic Gaps and requiring development proposals to respect, enhance and not harm the character or function of the landscape in which they sit.
 Similarly policy NE7 on new moorings specifically refers to the need to protect visual amenity in and around the River Hamble and Fareham Lake.
 The detailed site assessments include a range of recommendations, drawn mainly from the LCA, to mitigate landscape impacts, such as avoiding modifications to landform, siting development within existing field patterns and structural vegetation, avoiding intrusive structures or tall buildings in sensitive locations, or reinstating former features which have been lost from the landscape.
 Nonetheless there is likely to be a degree of short- and long-term residual negative impact on landscape character, quality and visual setting at the local scale in some parts of the Borough.